dsfields/clearcut/README.md

     - `interval` _(optional)_ an integer indicating the number of milliseconds to wait before flushing the buffer to the stream.
 This can be used in conjunction with `size` to ensure log data is flushed to the stream in periods where the buffer is not being maxed out, and flushing is not occurring.
 If buffering is enabled, the default is `30000` (30 seconds).
 If set to `0`, interval flushing is disabled.

-    - `size`: _(optional)_ an integer indicating the number of items to buffer before flushing to the stream.
-If buffering is enabled, the default is `100`.
+    - `size`: _(optional)_ an integer indicating the size of the buffer in bytes, before the buffer is drained to the stream.
+The default is `4096`.
+All values are rounded up to the nearest octet.

   + `encoding`: _(optional)_ a string specifying the encoding to use when writing data to the stream.
 The default is `utf8`.